michaelacook/bootstrap-project-generator/README.md

 ```

 ## Setting up a project
-To set up a project, create the root directory for your project and inside your project folder run
+To set up a project, create the root directory for your project and inside your project folder run:

 ```$
 $ bootstrap-project-generator